raipc/atsd-jdbc/README.md

 * -Daxibase.tsd.driver.jdbc.trust=<IGNORE_CERTIFICATES>
 * -Daxibase.tsd.driver.jdbc.strategy=<STORE_STRATEGY [file,stream]>
 ```
-The first three parameters are obligatory to run tests and the others are mandatory for more accurate checking.
+The first three parameters are mandatory to have tests done and the others are optional for more accurate checking.

 ## Usage